Have a concern?

 If the situation has not been resolved through this procedure, students may contact the President of the University for final resolution.
 Grade appeal processes are handled differently and are outlined in the Student Handbook.

-B. Students who have concerns about billings, business operations, institutional charges, etc. should contact Ashley Mooney or Laura Nelson in the Business Office in Main 108.
+B. Students who have concerns about billings, business operations, institutional charges, etc. should contact Kerry Nelson or Laura Nelson in the Business Office in Main 108.
 Financial billing issues related to policy or university procedures should be directed to Steve Bensen, Vice President for Administrative Affairs.

 C. Students who have concerns about financial aid awards, scholarships, or the processing of financial aid should contact Shirley Hanson, Director of Financial Aid in Main 107.
 Issues related to financial aid policies or procedures should be directed to Andrew Pflipsen, Vice President for Student Affairs, at 701-788-4770.